 I am committed to being a reflective practitioner, publishing and presenting in my field, both nationally and internationally, and contributing to a number of state and national initiatives, including as member of the eResearch Expert Working Group developing the 2011 national Strategic Roadmap for Research Infrastructure and Co-Principal Investigator for the Australian and New Zealand Horizon Report 2012.

-Currently I am a board member of the Queensland Cyber Infrastructure Foundation (QCIF), Chair of the QCIF Services and Infrastructure Steering Committee, member of the Council of Australian University Librarians Research Advisory Committee, a member of the Queensland Public Records Review Committee, founding board member and Chair of the Open Data Institute Queensland, a member of the ORCID Board and Chair of the Australian ORCID Advisory Group.
+Currently I am a board member of the Queensland Cyber Infrastructure Foundation (QCIF), Chair of the QCIF Services and Infrastructure Steering Committee, member of the Council of Australian University Librarians Research Advisory Committee, a member of the Queensland Public Records Review Committee, founding board member and Chair of the Open Data Institute Queensland, a member of the ORCID Board and a member of the Australian ORCID Advisory and Governance groups..